JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 * `name` (required) — specifies the name of the state (name of the root tag in XML).
 * `storages` — one or more of `@com.intellij.openapi.components.Storage` annotations to specify the storage locations.
   Optional for project-level values — standard project file is used in this case.
-* `reloadable` (optional) — if set to false, complete project (or application) reload is required when the XML file is changed externally, and the state has changed.
+* `reloadable` (optional) — if set to false, a full project (or application) reload is required when the XML file is changed externally, and the state has changed.

-The simplest ways of specifying the `@Storage` annotation are as follows (since 2016.x; for previous versions, please see [old version](https://github.com/JetBrains/intellij-sdk-docs/blob/5dcb02991cf828a7d4680d125ce56b4c10234146/basics/persisting_state_of_components.md) of this document):
+The simplest ways of specifying the `@Storage` annotation are as follows:

 * `@Storage("yourName.xml")` If a component is project-level — for `.ipr` based projects standard project file is used automatically - no need to specify anything.